Roy-wonji/WeaveDI/docs/api/inject.md

 ### With StateObject

-**Purpose**: Integration of SwiftUI's StateObject with `@Inject` combining declarative UI and dependency injection for modern iOS app development patterns.
+**Purpose**: Integration of SwiftUI's StateObject with `@Injected` combining declarative UI and dependency injection for modern iOS app development patterns.

 **Integration Benefits**:
 - **Declarative Code**: Natural combination of SwiftUI's declarative paradigm with DI